AlexMitev01/Python-Task/README.md

 After processing, download the grouped results as a .txt file by clicking the "Download Results" button.

 ## Final Notes
 If you have read all of the file, I have carefully constructed for you, well congratulations!!!
-Now you must have a working local web-app for Addressing Groups built in Python>.
+Now you must have a working local web-app for Addressing Groups built in Python.
 If you need additional instructions or guidance for the code or for the environment, you can always feel free to contact me via email: mitevalex21@gmail.com